September is National Preparedness Month, and emergency preparedness is one of the best ways to feel safe and secure as you move through the world.

 Having a plan to protect yourself and your loved ones before a disaster or emergency strikes can be the difference between inconvenience and tragedy.
 Suggestions are available for different scenarios at www.ready.gov/plan.

-It’s recommended to discuss this plan with the entire family, including children.
+Discussing this plan with the entire family, including the children, is recommended.
 While it’s unsettling, having a plan will empower everyone involved.
 It’s also a good idea to practice your emergency plan in advance.

 Think of the fire drills in school.
 We repeated them so often that the plan became second nature.
 These are the sorts of instincts you want to instill in your household.